Optable/optable-ios-sdk/README.md

 ## Demo Applications

-The Swift and Objective-C demo applications show a working example of `identify` , `targeting`, and `witness` APIs, as well as an integration with the [Google Ad Manager 360](https://admanager.google.com/home/) ad server, enabling the targeting of ads served by GAM360 to audiences activated in the [Optable](https://optable.co/) sandbox.
+The Swift and Objective-C demo applications show a working example of `identify` , `targeting`, and `witness` APIs, as well as an integration with the [Google Ad Manager 360](https://admanager.google.com/home/) ad server, enabling the targeting of ads served by GAM360 to audiences activated in the [Optable](https://optable.co/) DCN.

-By default, the demo applications will connect to the [Optable](https://optable.co/) demo sandbox at `sandbox.optable.co` and reference application slug `android-sdk-demo`.
+By default, the demo applications will connect to the [Optable](https://optable.co/) demo DCN at `sandbox.optable.co` and reference application slug `android-sdk-demo`.
 The demo apps depend on the [GAM Mobile Ads SDK for iOS](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/quick-start) and load ads from a GAM360 account operated by [Optable](https://optable.co/).

 ### Building